AI-14/mail-merge-organizer/README.md

 # Mail Merge Organizer
   Course Project: ICS 201/191 - Introduction to Computing II

-## About the project
+## Description
    Design a Mail-Merge application using Java and JavaFx.
+For more details, see *ICS 201 Lab Project.pdf*.

 ## Screenshots of the application
 ![](images/1.PNG)